 - All these frameworks can be used for Business Intelligence and Big Data Analytics

 - Each of these frameworks provides fault tolerance and scalability.

 - These frameworks are preferred choices for Big Data Developers due to their simple installation methods.

 - Hadoop, Spark and Storm have implemented in JVM based programming languages – Java, Scala and Clojure respectively.

 How are Hadoop, Spark and Storm different from each other?

 - Data Processing Models – Hadoop MapR is best suited only for batch processing.
-When the requirement rises for real time options, companies steer towards other platforms like Impala or Storm.
+When the requirement rises for real-time options, companies steer towards other platforms like Impala or Storm.
 Talking about Apache Spark, it does not limit itself to data processing but can process graphs by using existing machine learning libraries.
-Thus, Spark can be used for batch processing as well as real time processing.
+Thus, Spark can be used for batch processing as well as real-time processing.

 - Performance – Spark processes in-memory data.
 Hadoop MapR, on the other hand, limits back to disk after a map or a reduce action.
 Thus, Spark leads ahead of Hadoop MapR in this aspect.
 Spark requires large memory similar to any other database because it loads the process in the memory and stores it for caching.
 Whereas, with Hadoop MapR the process is exterminated as soon as the job is done.
 This makes it possible to steer along with other resource demanding services in a Hadoop MapR scenario.

 Talking about Spark and Storm, both provide fault tolerance and scalability but have different processing models.
-Spark streams events in small batches in small windows of time before processing while Apache Storm processes one event at a time.
+It streams events in small batches in small windows of time before processing while Apache Storm processes one event at a time.

 - Development Ease